NosebleedPlant/PCG-Caves-and-Mazes-PathFinding/README.md

 - Pathfinding

 Currently only tested for windows

 To compile:

--1.clone repo
+- clone repo
--2.ensure mingw64 is installed if not adjust the .vscode files accordingly -3.launch using ```./main -Caves``` flag
+- ensure mingw64 is installed if not adjust the .vscode files accordingly
+- launch using ```./main -Caves``` flag